jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 * Retrieve the `disallow-doctype-decl` attribute value of the `jsf` subsystem
 * `disallow-doctype-decl` attribute description: specifies whether or not `doctype` declarations in jakarta server faces deployments should be disallowed. this setting can be overridden at the deployment level.
 * operation: `/subsystem=jsf:read-attribute(name=disallow-doctype-decl)`

+## syntax of the operation to get the `microprofile-openapi-smallrye` subsystem
+* Retrieve the `microprofile-openapi-smallrye` subsystem attributes
+* `microprofile-openapi-smallrye` subsystem description: `microprofile` `openapi` subsystem
+* operation: `/subsystem=microprofile-openapi-smallrye:read-resource()`

+## syntax of the operation to get the `microprofile-reactive-streams-operators-smallrye` subsystem
+* Retrieve the `microprofile-reactive-streams-operators-smallrye` subsystem attributes
+* `microprofile-reactive-streams-operators-smallrye` subsystem description: the `microprofile` reactive streams operators subsystem implemented by `smallrye`
+* operation: `/subsystem=microprofile-reactive-streams-operators-smallrye:read-resource()`

+## syntax of the operation to get the `microprofile-opentracing-smallrye` subsystem
+* Retrieve the `microprofile-opentracing-smallrye` subsystem attributes
+* `microprofile-opentracing-smallrye` subsystem description: `wildfly` extension for `microprofile` `opentracing` with `smallrye`.
+* operation: `/subsystem=microprofile-opentracing-smallrye:read-resource()`

 ## syntax of the operation to get the `default-tracer` attribute of the `microprofile-opentracing-smallrye` subsystem
 * Retrieve the `default-tracer` attribute value of the `microprofile-opentracing-smallrye` subsystem